skr571999/notes/docs/tools.md

 md
 D:

-- rd/rmdir ==> to delete an empty directory
+- rd/rmdir # to delete an empty directory
-- rmdir /s DIRECTORY_NAME ==> to delete an directory containing file
+- rmdir /s DIRECTORY_NAME # to delete an directory containing file
-- copy ==> to move files to another location
+- copy # to move files to another location
-- more ==> to see the content of a file
+- more # to see the content of a file
-- path ==> to set or display the PATH Environment Variable
+- path # to set or display the PATH Environment Variable
-- ren/rename ==> to rename a file
+- ren/rename # to rename a file
-- calc ==> to open the calculator
+- calc # to open the calculator
-- title ==> to set the window title
+- title # to set the window title
 - vol
-- dir > hello.txt  [to create a file]
+- dir > hello.txt # [to create a file]
-- C: [ to change the drive]
+- C: # [ to change the drive]
-- cd / chdir  [ to change the directory]
+- cd / chdir #  [ to change the directory]
-- cd.. [ to go to the parent directory]
+- cd..  # [ to go to the parent directory]
-- cd  [to show the current directory]
+- cd  # [to show the current directory]
-- mkdir/md [to make the directory]
+- mkdir/md # [to make the directory]
-- mkdir src build/{html, images, js} ==> to make folders
+- mkdir src build/{html, images, js} # to make folders
-- type hello.txt [ to show the content of a file]
+- type hello.txt # [ to show the content of a file]
-- ver - [to show the version of the window]
+- ver # [to show the version of the window]
-- date - [ to show or set the date]
+- date # [ to show or set the date]
-- time - to show or set the time
+- time # to show or set the time
-- start - to start a new window of the cmd
+- start # to start a new window of the cmd
-- tasklist - to show currently running tasks and services
+- tasklist # to show currently running tasks and services
-- cls - to clear the screen
+- cls # to clear the screen
-- del filename - to delete one or more files
+- del filename # to delete one or more files
-- dir - to show the list of the files and directory in current directory
+- dir # to show the list of the files and directory in current directory
 - help
 - exit
-- move ../hello.txt ./  [to move or rename a file]
+- move ../hello.txt ./ # [to move or rename a file]
-- dir /ah ==> to show hidden directory
+- dir /ah # to show hidden directory
-- dir /ah-d ==> to show hidden file not hidden directories
+- dir /ah-d # to show hidden file not hidden directories
-- dir /a ==> to show all hidden and not hidden dirs
+- dir /a # to show all hidden and not hidden dirs
 - help
 - OTHER
-- code . ==> to open VSCode with current folder
+- code . # to open VSCode with current folder
-- start chrome ==> to open the Chrome
+- start chrome # to open the Chrome
-- start chrome <URL> ==> to open the chrome at URL
+- start chrome <URL> # to open the chrome at URL
-- start IExplore ==> to open the Internet Explorer
+- start IExplore # to open the Internet Explorer
-- start microsoft-edge: ==> to open microsoft Edge
+- start microsoft-edge: # to open microsoft Edge
-- start . ==> open file explorer in current location
+- start . # open file explorer in current location
-- netstat ==> show active connections
+- netstat # show active connections
-- ipconfig ==> retrive information about network
+- ipconfig # retrieve information about network
-- ipconfig \a ==>
+- ipconfig \a #
 - help color
-- color 0-f 0-f ==> for background and foreground color of the cmd
+- color 0-f 0-f # for background and foreground color of the cmd
-- color ==> set the default color
+- color # set the default color

-- prompt TEXT ==> change the prompt of cmd
+- prompt TEXT # change the prompt of cmd
-- prompt ==> set the default prompt
+- prompt # set the default prompt

-- ipconfig | clip ==> to copy cmd output to the clipboard
+- ipconfig | clip # to copy cmd output to the clipboard

-- TO See Wifi Password
+# - TO See Wi-fi Password
 - netsh
 - netsh> wlan show profile
 - netsh> wlan show profile skr key=clear

-- To show the cmd history
+# - To show the cmd history
 - f7
 - doskey /history
-- doskey /history >history.txt ==> to save the history to a file
+- doskey /history >history.txt # to save the history to a file

-- driverquery ==> list installed drivers
+- driverquery # list installed drivers
-- netstat -an ==> list open ports
+- netstat -an # list open ports
-- systeminfo ==> show hardware information
+- systeminfo # show hardware information

-- wmic product get name ==> show installed programes on system
+- wmic product get name # show installed programs on system

 - explorer "https://google.com" # to open default browser
 - start opera "https://google.com" # to open opera